Introduction

 It now follows from Property 1 that Pk = [pkij] where Pk is the matrix P multiplied by itself k times, i.e. Pk is the k-step transition matrix.

-A Markov chain can also be described by a transition diagram which consists of the finite states connected by arrows which represent the transition probabilities, such as shown in Figure 1.
+A Markov chain can also be described by a transition diagram that consists of a finite set of states connected by arrows; these represent the transition probabilities, as shown in Figure 1.

 Definition 3: A state s is called an absorbing state if pss = 1.
-A Markov chain is an absorbing Markov chain if there are one or more absorbing states such than any state eventually arrives at an absorbing state.
+A Markov chain is an absorbing Markov chain if there is one or more absorbing states such that any state eventually arrives at an absorbing state.

 References